JeffersonLab/evio/README.md

     Use scons -H for help about command-line options.

-Although this is fairly self-explanatory, executing:
+Although fairly self-explanatory, if on Jefferson Lab's CUE system with Redhat 7, execute:

-    1. use gcc/5.3.0 # if on CUE system with Redhat 7
+    1. use gcc/5.3.0
     2. cd <evio dir>
     3. scons install